 SWPA - The current funding process for SWPA has increasingly failed to provide the financial certainty necessary to ensure steady power rates to customers during drought and other extreme weather events.
-To address this problem, in 2023, Senators Jerry Moran (R-KS) and Roger Marshall (R-KS), and Rep. Sam Graves (R-MO) introduced the Southwestern Power Administration Fund Establishment Act (S. 1324/H.R.
-4219).
+To address this problem, in March 2025, Senator Jerry Moran (R-KS) and Rep. Sam Graves (R-MO) introduced the Southwestern Power Administration Fund Establishment Act (S. 1034/H.R.
+2432).
 This legislation would move SWPA to a "revolving fund" model where receipts from power sales would be deposited into a permanent mandatory Treasury revolving fund and retained across fiscal years to fund future expenses as necessary.
 Future annual discretionary appropriations would no longer be needed.
 This change would provide SWPA and its not-for-profit customers with funding certainty for purchase power and wheeling and other costs.
 This is a proven model of success for federal utility programs with business-like functions.
-While APPA strongly supported S. 1324 and H.R.
-4219 in the 118th Congress, neither bill advanced out of its respective chamber.
-APPA will work to collaborate on similar legislation should it be reintroduced in the 119th Congress.
+APPA strongly supports S. 1034 and H.R.
+2432.

 WAPA - WAPA's customers have long-term contracts for a fixed amount of power.
 Unfortunately, the protracted drought in the West has caused reservoir levels to drop precipitously, thereby reducing the production of WAPA-marketed hydropower at several Bureau of Reclamation projects.
 It is possible that reservoir levels may drop so low that hydropower production is no longer possible.
 To make up for this reduction or even loss of hydropower production, customers must buy replacement power on the wholesale energy market.
 This means that public power utilities and other WAPA customers are paying twice: once for the ongoing capital repayment and operation and maintenance of the Reclamation project that is unable to produce the contracted amount of hydropower and again for the cost of replacement power.
-As not-for-profit electric utilities, increased costs are shouldered directly by public power customers at a time when the country is already facing high energy prices.
+As not-for-profit electric utilities, increased costs are shouldered directly by public power customers.